Last updated March 2026

 Is the payment taxable?

-Generally yes — EQIP payments are considered taxable income.
+Generally yes.
+EQIP payments are taxable income.
 However, the expenses you incur implementing the practices are typically deductible, which can offset much of the tax impact.
-There are also strategies around Section 179 and depreciation that can help.
-See our Tax Strategies guide.
+There are also strategies around Section 179 and depreciation.
 Always consult your tax advisor.

 What if my local NRCS office tells me something different from this guide?

 Go with what they say.
 This guide covers how EQIP works nationally, but every state and local office has discretion on priorities, ranking criteria, payment rates, and procedures.
-If your district conservationist says "that's not how we do it here," they're not wrong — they know their local program better than any guide can.
-We're a starting point to help you walk in prepared, not the final word.
+Your district conservationist knows their local program better than any guide can.

 Program Interaction With EQIP

-CSP Complementary — EQIP installs practices, CSP pays for maintenance and enhancements.
+CSP Complementary.
+EQIP installs practices, CSP provides payments for maintenance and enhancements.
 You can hold both simultaneously.

 ACEP EQIP can fund practices on land enrolled in agricultural easements.